itsianfrane/VolleySeats/README.md

 - Real-time Updates: Integrating APIs for live match updates and availability.

 ## ❤️ Acknowledgement
-First and foremost, I would like to express my deepest gratitude to Almighty God for His unending guidance, wisdom, and strength throughout this project.
-Without His blessings, none of this would have been possible.
+First and foremost, I would like to express my deepest gratitude to **Almighty God** for His unending guidance, wisdom, and strength throughout this project.

-To my family, thank you for your unwavering support, love, and encouragement that pushed me to strive for excellence.
-Your belief in my abilities has been my source of inspiration.
+To my **family** and **family**, thank you for your unwavering support, love, and encouragement that pushed me to strive for excellence.

-To my friends, your understanding, motivation, and cheer kept me going through challenging times.
-Your presence made the journey lighter and more enjoyable.

-A special thank you goes to my pretty professor, Ms. Fatima Marie P. Agdon, for her invaluable guidance, insightful feedback, and continuous encouragement.
+A special thank you goes to my pretty professor, **Ms. Fatima Marie P. Agdon**, for her invaluable guidance, insightful feedback, and continuous encouragement.
 Your mentorship has been a significant part of my growth, and I am truly grateful for your dedication and support.

-To all who have been part of this journey, my heartfelt thanks.
+To **all** who have been part of this journey, my heartfelt thanks.